PipeMFL-240K: A Large-scale Dataset and Benchmark for Object Detection in Pipeline Magnetic Flux Leakage Imaging: Detailed Information of PipeMFL-240K

 \textbf{MLN:} the main line scene, representing the most frequent operating condition in long-distance pipeline transmission, where damage types are frequently observed.
 The pipe type in MLN can be SWP or LSWP.

-\paragraph{\textbf{Pipeline types}} To facilitate further research on the correlation between features and scenes, MFL images are categorized into 2 types of pipeline: longitudinal seam welded pipe (LSWP) and spiral welded pipe (SWP).
+\paragraph{\textbf{Pipeline types}} To facilitate further research on the correlation between features and scenes, MFL images are categorized into 2 types of pipelines: longitudinal seam welded pipe (LSWP) and spiral welded pipe (SWP).

 \textbf{SWP:} the pipe type containing spiral welds, which appear as inclined straight lines spanning the vertical direction in MFL images.
 Station-type scenes (LCS, ITS and TMS) do not exist in SWP.

 \textbf{LSWP:} the pipe type that contains longitudinal seam welds and no spiral welds.
 Station-type scenes (LCS, ITS and TMS) exist only in LSWP.
 In addition, TEE, VAL and FLA are only observed in LSWP.